 Just before my 40th birthday, I received a call from Mother Earth and decided to take time out to discover the cycles of Mother Nature.
 I learned about medicinal plants, both academically and through direct experience in the area of Nîmes-Montpellier where I lived for six years.
 I practiced middle-eastern dance, Egyptian martial art and created the Lotus and Olivier concept of self-management of physical and mental balance.

 At fifty, in Peru I made a special connection with the « Pachamama », which started a new phase of my life: the desire to transmit to women what I received and especially ways for women to reconnect to our sacred power.

 The following year, in October 2012, I create LUNAFEMINA.
 In 2014 and 2015 I organize DeAnna L’am’s venues in France and I self-publish Le Fil Rouge, the french version of DeAnna L’am’s manual : A diva’s guide to getting your period.

-In 2015 I organize Brooke Medicine Eagle‘s first venue in France and I create a Moon Lodge in the heart of Paris to allow women to attend women’s circles and to stay during their moon time.
-In 2016 I organize part of Brooke’s european tour in France, Belgium, Switzerland and Spain.
-In 2017, I organized Marlise Wabun Wind‘s venue who has facilitated ceremonies of Sun Bear’s Medicine wheel for the first time in France and also Vicki Noble‘s first venue in France.
+In 2015 I organized Brooke Medicine Eagle‘s first venue in France and I created a Moon Lodge in the heart of Paris to allow women to attend women’s circles and to stay during their moon time.
+In 2016 and in 2017 I organized part of Brooke’s european tour in France, Belgium, Switzerland and Spain.
+In 2017, I organized Marlise Wabun Wind‘s venue who facilitated ceremonies of Sun Bear’s Medicine Wheel for the first time in France and also Vicki Noble‘s first workshop in France.